Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 New Mexico Stats and Trends

-- This season, the Lobos are winless ATS when entering a game as an underdog of 10.5 points or more (in three chances).
+- The Lobos have been underdogs by 10.5 points or more three times this season and have not covered the spread once.

-- New Mexico's games this year have hit the over two times in five opportunities (40%).
+- New Mexico's games this year have gone over the total in two out of five opportunities (40%).

-- When New Mexico puts up more than 22 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team records more than 22 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.